-Grand Junction is the biggest city in western Colorado, with a population around 60,000.
+Grand Junction is the biggest city in western Colorado, with a population of around 60,000.
 It’s situated in the Grand Valley, a region full of striking contrasts.

 The town sits at an elevation of 4,593 on Colorado’s western slope within Mesa County.
 It was incorporated on July 22, 1882.
 There’s a large historic downtown area full of shopping and dining and easy access to many outdoor activities.

 Amtrak Train – What do you do when you arrive in Grand Junction?
 You get on a train heading out of a Grand Junction…just joking.
 This convenient national rail line connects GJ with the popular tourist destinations of Glenwood Springs, Granby, and Denver to the east.
 It continues east from Colorado to Chicago where it finishes.
 To the west, it goes to California.

 Colorado National Monument – Enjoy hiking, biking, and sightseeing in this breathtaking location.
 Colorado National Monument is one of the state’s most striking natural landmarks.
 Drive along this scenic auto tour from Grand Junction to Fruita.

 Wine and Vineyards – The Western Slope is home to an array of excellent wineries.
 Spend part of your day strolling through vineyards and enjoy free wine tastings daily at places.

 - Lunch Loop Bike Park is located behind downtown near the entrance to the CNM.
 There are several single-lane dirt trails in surrounding areas of Grand Junction in addition to the bike park.